How to Determine Your Influencer and Affiliate Commission Rates

 Step 3: Factor in bonuses and incentives

-Before you reach out to potential affiliates, it’s a good idea to have an idea of incentives or bonuses you can offer to get their attention.
-Incentives and bonuses are paid above base rate, and they’re an essential factor in keeping your affiliate partners motivated and happy.
+Before you reach out to potential affiliates or influencers, it’s a good idea to have an idea of incentives or bonuses you can offer to get their attention.
+Incentives and bonuses get paid above the base rate, and they’re an essential factor in keeping your partners motivated and happy.

 - Invites to events